 If your iPhone XS or iPhone XS Max suddenly locks up and stops responding to gestures, we recommend trying a hard reset.
 This process only takes a few seconds and it should return your device to a normal state.

 This process won’t wipe any of the data stored on your iPhone XS or iPhone XS Max.
-It just forces your device to restart itself.
+It simply just forces your device to restart itself.

 If your iPhone XS or iPhone XS Max locks up frequently, you might need to update your apps via the App Store or investigate other potential solutions.
-If that’s the case you’ll want to check out our guide to fixing common iPhone XS problems.
+If that’s the case you’ll want to check out our guide to fixing common iPhone problems.